marushkevych/xml-display-component/README.md

 );
 ```

 where xml is JSON object - representation of xml file.
-See `example/xml.js` for JSON example.
+See below...

 ## JSON representation of xml
-The following xml should be represented as JSON below
+Also see `example/xml.js` for JSON example.
 ```xml
 <rootNode>
     <child foo="bar">